growthspace-engineering/automation-engineer-interview/README.md

 | **[Edit Mode]** Exit edit mode     | Exits the edit mode.                 | <img src="screenshots/close-edit-mode.png" width="250" alt="Close Edit Mode"> |
 | **(BONUS)** [Attract Mode](https://en.wiktionary.org/wiki/attract_mode)     | Screen saver that shows games in a roulette, switching every few minutes.
 It should spin the game list and stop on a game for 1-2 minutes, showing that game's details, and then spin again | <img src="screenshots/attract-mode-btn.png" width="250" alt="Attract Mode Button"> |

+## Some words from the 👩‍💼 Product Manager
+When adding a new game to the Arcade Game Playlist application, it's essential to ensure the data entered meets our specific criteria for a seamless and error-free user experience.
+Below, we outline the expected validations and behaviors for each field in the "Add Game" form.

+- **Title:** Every game needs a unique title that stands out.
+The title should be between 2 and 150 characters.
+This ensures clarity and prevents games from being indistinguishable from each other.
+- **Description:** The game's description should provide players with insight into what to expect from the game, requiring a length between 10 and 5000 characters.
+This ensures that users receive enough information to understand the game's premise and gameplay experience.
+- **Platform:** Selection of the platform is critical.
+The game must be associated with one of our supported platforms (e.g., Windows, Nintendo Wii).
+This information helps users filter and find games suitable for their systems (available options was documented in swagger models already).
+- **Developer:** The name of the game's developer is required and must be provided, highlighting the entity responsible for creating the game.
+This field must be filled with a string that is concise yet descriptive, with a maximum of 150 characters.
+The developer's name gives users insights into the game's development background, potentially influencing their interest based on the reputation or previous works of the developer.
+- **Publisher:** Similarly, the game's publisher must also be identified, ensuring that the game is attributed to the correct publishing entity.
+This field is mandatory and accepts a string with up to 150 characters.
+The publisher's name is crucial for users to understand the game's distribution and marketing background, often associated with the game's availability and support.
+- **Release Date:** The release date should be provided in a valid date format and must be a date in the past, reflecting the game's availability to the public.
+- **Play Mode:** This field is required and describes the game's play mode, such as "Single Player" or "Multiplayer."
+This information is crucial for users to understand the type of gameplay experience they can expect.
+The play mode should be a descriptive string, ranging from 5 to 25 characters, to provide clear and concise information about how the game is played.
+- **Max Players:** This field is also required for games that support multiplayer modes, indicating the maximum number of players that can participate simultaneously.
+The value must be an integer between 1 and 15, inclusive.
+Specifying the max players is essential for users to know whether the game suits their social gaming needs and preferences.
+- **Community Star Rating:** This field captures the average star rating given to the game by the community, on a scale from 1 to 5.
+The value must be a number that reflects the collective assessment of the game's quality and appeal, including decimal points for precision.
+This rating is a crucial indicator of the game's reception among users, guiding potential players in their decision to engage with the game based on community feedback.
+- **Community Star Rating Total Votes:** Alongside the star rating, it's essential to note the total number of votes that contributed to this rating.
+This field is an integer representing how many community members have voted, starting from 1 for a new game since an initial vote is mandatory.
+The total votes count provides context to the star rating, indicating the breadth of community engagement and the reliability of the rating score.
+A higher number of votes typically signifies a more universally accepted rating.

 ## Backend API for Prep & Teardown

 Works with a backend application.
 Swagger documentation: https://arcade.kibibit.duckdns.org/api/docs